 The Purcell Mountain Lodge AST 2 has a maximum of 8 participants per instructor with a minimum of 6.

-We will meet at the Golden, BC airport at 7:45am (MST) on day 1.
+We will meet at the Alpine Helicopters Hangar in Golden, BC at 7:45am (MST) on day 1.

 After introductions and a equipment check, we will be briefed on helicopter safety and have a scenic 15 minute flight from Golden to Purcell Mountain Lodge.
 In the afternoon we will cover avalanche theory in the Lodge to give us the required foundation for our field learning sessions.